| | Head Injury |

 Advantages of an awake, sedated patient include the

-(1) Awake cerebral function monitoring
+following: (1) Awake cerebral function monitoring

 (2) Identification of intraoperative complications